aka-highend/disney-plus-plus/README.md

 ```
 npm start
 ```
-Then open in the browser by entering this URL http://localhost:3000/
+Then open in the browser by entering this URL http://localhost:3000/.
+Insert your TMDB API read access token in the `tokenAccess` variable inside `api/API.js` file.